-Fitch Ratings expects to rate the series 2016A restructuring bonds issued by the Utility Debt Securitization Authority (UDSA, or the issuer), as listed above.
-The \$382 million in bonds for Series 2016A will be the third issuance from the UDSA.
-The issuer is a special-purpose corporate municipal instrumentality, body corporate and politic, political subdivision, and public benefit corporation of the State of New York.
+Fitch Ratings expects to rate the series 2016B restructuring bonds issued by the Utility Debt Securitization Authority (UDSA, or the issuer), as listed above.
+The \$475 million in bonds for series 2016B will be the fourth issuance from the UDSA.
+The issuer is a special-purpose corporate municipal instrumentality, body corporate and politic, political subdivision and public benefit corporation of the State of New York.
 The issuer was created by Part B (the securitization law) of the LIPA Reform Act (the Act), which was passed by the New York State Assembly and Senate on June 21, 2013.

-On March 30, 2015, the New York State Assembly and Senate adopted Chapter 58 of the laws of New York, 2015, which amended the securitization law to allow for additional issuances of restructuring bonds, not to exceed \$4.5 billion (inclusive of the \$2.02 billion and \$1.00 billion 2013T/TE and 2015 restructuring bonds, respectively) in aggregate.
+On March 30, 2015, the New York State Assembly and Senate adopted Chapter 58 of the laws of New York, 2015, which amended the securitization law to allow for additional issuances of restructuring bonds, not to exceed \$4.5 billion (inclusive of the \$2.02 billion, \$1.00 billion, \$636.77 million series 2013T/TE, 2015 and 2016A restructuring bonds, respectively) in aggregate.
 On May 13, 2015, Chapter 58 was finalized with no challenges filed.
-Subsequently on June 26, 2015, the financing orders No. 2, 3 (applicable for Series 2016A), and 4 were adopted that authorized the creation of additional restructuring property.
-On Aug.
-14, 2015, the financing orders became irrevocable, final and non-appealable.
-In aggregate, UDSA has been permitted to issue an amount not to exceed \$2.48 billion in one or more issuances of restructuring bonds (refer to the Legal Structure and Analysis section on page 9 for further detail related to the legislation).
-On Oct.
-27, 2015, UDSA issued approximately \$1 billion additional bonds via the Series 2015.
-In aggregate, UDSA has issued \$3.02 billion in bonds; therefore, an additional \$1.48 billion in additional issuances is left remaining.
-Upon closing of the Series 2016A, total issuance will be approximately \$3.4 billion.
+Subsequently, on June 26, 2015, the financing orders No. 2, 3 and 4 (applicable for series 2016B) were adopted, authorizing the creation of additional restructuring property.